 - Multithreaded: Java supports multiple threads of execution

-- Versatile: Java’s use of bytecode allows it to be used with any program language
+- Versatile: Java’s use of bytecode allows it to be used with any programming language

 Java Is Friendly for Beginners

-As mentioned above, Java is a language ideal for those just learning how to code.
+As mentioned above, Java is an ideal language for those learning how to code.
 Java is a great language to help you get on the coding ground floor and navigate your way through the world of software development.
-Plus, with a relatively high salary, Java is great for entry-level coders to learn as they expand their knowledge into other language and grow their careers.
+Plus, with a relatively high salary, Java is great for entry-level coders to learn as they expand their knowledge into other languages and grow their careers.